 Skip the jeans and find comfortable pants in a neutral tone like olive green or beige.
 You could wear cotton pants, leggings, a jumpsuit or even shorts.
 Just make sure to check the weather of your destination and how bad the mosquitos are so you’re covered up enough for the conditions.

-Keep in mind that you’ll likely be starting your safari around 6:30am and many African countries get pretty cold.
+Remember, you’ll likely be starting your safari around 6:30am and many African countries get pretty cold.
 On my recent safari in Masai Mara, Kenya in October, the mornings were around 60°F. I’d wear a sweater over my outfit, then wrap up in the traditional Masai wraps our safari guide gave us.

 For tops, you want to keep sun protection in mind as well as comfort.
 Even though you’re in a vehicle, you still get a decent amount of sun.